slothwerks-studio/contact-list/README.md

 ## A mobile-first application for storing contact information and notes.

 ### What is this?
 This is a web application designed to run on your phone.
 With this app, you may add new contacts to a contact list, then call them from the application itself.
+[Try it for yourself](https://slothwerks-studio.github.io/contact-list/)!

 ### Why did you build this?
 This public repository was built to teach the basic fundamentals of using JavaScript to add functionality to a web application.

 ### How do I check out the code?

-#### File Download
+#### File download
 The easiest method is to simply download the files to your computer.

 - Click on the code download button on this repo and select Download ZIP.